marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 - Store readings as time-series in PostgreSQL + TimescaleDB.
 - Evaluate simple alert rules (MIN / MAX / RANGE) on each reading.
 - Persist alerts with status and lifecycle.
-- Expose query APIs for metrics, rules and alerts.
+- Expose business APIs for querying metrics, rules, alerts and devices.
+- Register devices and provision per-device API keys (for now only generated and returned on creation; ingest still uses a single global API key).

 The system is implemented as a modular monolith prepared for a future split into services if needed.